kpatakchi/FORECASTLEAD/.ipynb_checkpoints/README-checkpoint.md

 ### Modify the environment and directories based on your working system:
 Modify `bashenv`, `bashenv-train`, `directories.py`, and `directories.sh` accordingly.

+`conda_env.sh`: This script sets up a Miniconda environment with Python 3.9, installs required libraries, and configures a clean Jupyter kernel.

 ### Run `run_all_jobs.sh` for automating the sequential submission of Slurm batch jobs:
 It submits a series of batch scripts ensuring that each script starts only after the previous one has completed successfully.
 The script uses job dependencies to manage the execution order.